ViennaTools/ViennaPS/docs/models/prebuilt/fluorocarbonEtching.md

 ```
 ---

-Our model assumes that, in any complex plasma etch process, there are four fundamental types of particles:
+Our model assumes that, in any complex plasma etch process, there are three fundamental types of particles:
-neutral, etchant, depositing polymer particles and ions.
+etchant, depositing polymer particles and ions.
 Due to the long etch times, compared to surface reaction time scales, we can safely assume that each of these substances’ concentrations will reach a steady state on the surface.
 Therefore, the surface coverages of all involved particle types $\phi_x$, where $x$ represents etchant (e), polymer (p), etchant on polymer (ep), and ions (i), are expressed by the following equations:
 \begin{equation}
   \frac{d \phi_e}{dt}=J_{e} S_{e}\left(1-\phi_{e}-\phi_{p}\right)-k_{i e} J_{i} Y_{ie} \phi_{e}-k_{e v} J_{e v} \phi_{e} \approx 0;
 \end{equation}